 Research opportunities

-Cerebral Palsy is an exciting area of research, science, and clinical practice.
+Cerebral Palsy – Hōkai Nikurangi is an exciting area of research, science, and clinical practice.
 Discoveries are being made all the time particularly when it comes to specific areas of living with CP, such as the difference between Level I and V.

 The Cerebral Palsy Society regularly gets approached with research opportunities.
-This page is a place to learn about different studies and the summaries of their results.
+This page is a place to learn about different studies that are on offer.

 • If you are interested in learning more about the studies listed below, please contact the researcher directly.